 What about your past shaped who you are today?

-Tell us your journey into the banking industry.
+Tell us about your journey into the banking industry.

 Why did you choose UMB?

-Looking back, I’m glad UMB gave me an opportunity to join.
+Looking back, I’m glad UMB gave me an opportunity to join them.
 The world we live in is a small community.
 Throughout my career, I’ve always been impressed by the level of commitment, expertise and passion shown by those I’ve met at UMB.
-This is a primary driver for my commitment to our company.
+This remains a primary driver for my commitment to our company.

 What were the challenges and tough choices you had to make along the way?

-The success in my career didn’t come from a magic book full of secrets.
-A big reason for my success is that I was never afraid to take on a challenge or to jump into something that I’m not extremely familiar with.
-Being an immigrant from India and a minority, I have always found that I need to be more deliberate and focused on the things I want to do and accomplish.
+Success in my career didn’t come from a magic book full of secrets.
+A big reason for my success is that I was never afraid to take on a challenge or jump into something that I’m not extremely familiar with.
+Being an immigrant from India, I have always found that I need to be more deliberate and focused on the things I want to do and accomplish.

 The day you think you’ve maximized your knowledge in a position means you’re not learning anymore.